act-rules/act-rules.github.io/pages/design/rule-design.md

 ## Test cases

 The test cases are snippets of code that help with understanding and can be used for validating implementations of the rule.
-There must be at least one example for **pass**, **fail** and **inapplicable** outcomes.
+There must be at least one example for **pass**, **fail** and **inapplicable** outcomes, with reasonable coverage of all logically possible cases.
 All examples should demonstrate good practice, with allowances for omitting code not directly relevant for the rule, so as to be succinct.
-Additionally, a failing example should only fail in one demonstrated aspect relevant for the rule.
+Additionally, a failing example should clearly fail in only one demonstrated aspect relevant for that rule.
 > _For example, a passing example of a page with a `title` element might omit the `lang` attribute on the `html` element, and the `head` and `body` elements in order to be succinct.
 A failing example might also omit the `title` element.
-Meanwhile a passing example of a descriptive `title` element would include the `lang` attribute as relevant.
+Meanwhile a passing example of a descriptive `title` element would include the `lang` attribute because it is relevant.

 Each test case should be simply and uniquely named, _e.g.
 "Passed Example 1"_.
 Each must also include a brief description that explains why the example has the outcome it claims to have.